 Before freight factoring became common in the trucking industry, companies often relied on bank loans or credit cards to bridge the gap until an invoice was paid.
 Unfortunately, these solutions complicate the accounting process and can be incredibly costly since interest is charged.
 A factoring fee, if extrapolated into an APR, is often higher than a typical credit card or bank loan.
 However, the factoring companies provide professional services, credit checks, and superior growth flexibility to credit cards and bank loans, which is why truckers often factor rather than consider alternatives.

 Additionally, bank loans and credit cards are dependent on the creditworthiness and years in business of the individual trucker.
 Factoring focuses on the creditworthiness of the debtor (the company the trucker is hauling for).
-This makes it a much better solution for brand new trucking companies and people with poor credit.
+This makes it a much better solution for brand-new trucking companies and people with poor credit.

 When using freight factoring services, a trucking company sells the outstanding invoices at a discount, which does mean they don’t receive the total amount of the invoice.
 This immediate payment can help a business stick to its monthly or quarterly budget and cover expenses without racking up additional debt.